Raspi$^2$USBL: An open-source Raspberry Pi-Based Passive Inverted Ultra-Short Baseline Positioning System for Underwater Robotics: Experiments and Analysis

 The sea trial was conducted in a coastal marine environment to further validate the performance of the Raspi$^2$USBL system under real-world conditions, especially for long-range underwater positioning applications in marine robotics.

 Fig. \ref{fig_field_sea} illustrates the sea experiment setup, where the acoustic beacon is mounted on a disc-shaped AUV, and the acoustic receiver is installed on a surface vessel.
 The acoustic receiver cabin is integrated with a DGNSS to provide the heading and position information for the geometric projection of the relative position to the beacon.
 It should be noted that the system installation differs from the conventional piUSBL configuration, where the acoustic receiver is typically mounted on the underwater vehicle and the acoustic beacon on the surface platform.
 In this sea trial, the Raspi$^2$USBL system was configured inversely, with the acoustic receiver placed on the surface vessel and the beacon attached to the AUV, to enable real-time tracking and positioning.
 This arrangement ensured reliable signal reception and processing performance on the surface and helped prevent potential loss of the AUV during the experiment.
-During the experiment, the AUV descended to a predetermined depth and navigated toward the designated target point, while the acoustic positioning system onboard the vessel continuously tracked the AUV’s underwater position in real time.
+During the experiment, the AUV descended to a predetermined depth and navigated toward the designated target point, while the acoustic positioning system onboard the vessel continuously tracked the AUV's underwater position in real time.

+For the sea trials, the water temperature was approximately 10$^\circ$C, with a nominal salinity of 3.5\%, and the AUV operated at a mean depth of around 20 m.
+Under these conditions, the NPL equation's effective depth was defined as the mean operating depth of the underwater vehicle over the measurement period.
+A fully measured sound speed profile (SSP) was not collected in field experiments.
+Given the limited depth variation and the absence of intentional operation across pronounced thermoclines or haloclines, an effective or nominal sound speed based on the measured environmental conditions was adopted as a practical approximation for the present system-level validation.

 The results of the sea trials are presented in Fig. \ref{fig_exp_sea_res}.
 The findings indicate that the maximum positioning range achieved during the trials was approximately 1309 m, and that the slant-range and DOA measurements remained stable throughout the mission.
-Since the azimuth measurement of the piUSBL system represents a relative angle referenced to the receiver’s heading, the absolute bearing angle to the beacon was obtained by combining the receiver’s heading information provided by the DGNSS.
-After geometric re-projection, the AUV trajectory was accurately reconstructed by the acoustic positioning system, as illustrated in the satellite map.
-Based on the sea trial results, the Raspi$^2$USBL system successfully demonstrated its capability for long-range underwater positioning in realistic marine environments.
+Since the azimuth estimated by the piUSBL system is defined as a relative angle with respect to the receiver heading, the absolute bearing to the beacon was obtained by incorporating the heading information provided by the DGNSS.
+During the experiment, the AUV was operated in depth-holding mode to maintain a stable vertical position.